 Now admittedly I do have a history of sticking to my principles, especially when it comes to car parking, for instance, it’s not unknown of me to drive 15 miles to a local town, get frustrated with not being able to find a car parking space for over 15 minutes and then drive 40 miles in the opposite direction to an ‘out of town’ shopping centre where I know that they’ll be plenty of free parking spaces available.

 Perhaps replace a free parking system that allowed local people to park for up to 2 hours for free, with a paid one?
-Hmmm, perhaps not, I wouldn’t do that either, but clearly the people in charge don’t think like this…perhaps it’s the same kind of people who are responsible for North Yorkshire Police Recruitment & Jobs?
+Hmmm, perhaps not, I wouldn’t do that either, but clearly, the people in charge don’t think like this.

 Instead of encouraging them to spend time in the town which in turn means they spend money in the town, providing income for businesses which in turn provides employment for local people, you discourage people from coming into your local town – in the modern age of out-of-town shopping centres and supermarkets, not to mention the cheap bargains you can pick up on the Internet – people have plenty of other options to obtain the goods and services that they require.

 I’m not saying that all paid-for parking systems are bad, for instance, if I go into a city I fully expect to pay for parking facilities, that’s simple supply and demand – there’s far less space in a crowded city to park your car, so paying for specific space to do so in a decent area is quite understandable.

 But if you’re a small rural town, the same argument isn’t really valid and when you factor in the increased competition for what your town can provide, surely why would you want to shoot yourself in the foot?